 Not because I don’t trust the quality of the products, although I kinda don’t, but mainly because of the limits on what each store stocks.

 Because some of the stores are really tiny, you might not be able to find enough of a certain item to meet your needs.

 Or, because of the size constraints, the closest store may not carry the non-food items such as flashlights, batteries, candles, etc. which are needed during a power outage.

-Although you can certainly get many of these items at a drug store, hardware store, or major supermarket, it’s just easier if you could get everything you wanted in a single trip.
+Although you can certainly get many of these items at a drug store, hardware store, or major supermarket, it’s just easier if you can get everything you want in a single trip.

 Again, it’s not me being a downer looking to pick on the company, just stating a fact that happens to not be positive.

 Aldi Stores Don’t Issue Rain Checks

 What happens if a store runs out of an item that is on sale?

 Well in practically every store I’ve heard of, you get a little thing called a rain check.